bwz3rbot/Discord-3-Strike-Bot/README.md

 <br>
 <br>

 4. Now `Click to Reveal Token`.
-You'll need this token to authenticate your bot in the next step.
+You'll need to paste this token into your pw.env file (which will be explained later on in this guide).

 <img src='https://i.imgur.com/X115w03.png'>
 <br>